 The CF is the little brother to the CFX.
-Both are from Boundless Technologies, a company that has been in the cannabis space for about 2 years.
+Both are from Boundless Technologies, a company that has been in the cannabis space since 2014.

 The CF uses a combination of conduction and convection heating.
-Its low price and high-end performance make this a very popular vape.
-It heats up to 370 in 20 seconds.
+Its low price and high-end performance make this a very popular dry herb vape.
+The Boundless CF heats up to 370 in 20 seconds.
 TWENTY SECONDS.
 At 4″ x 2.4″ x 1.2″, it is small enough to hide in small pockets and average sized hands.
 It’s chamber packs a whopping .3g, perfect for both serious stoners and casual one hit lifters.

 The interface is simple to use.
 Five clicks of the button turn the unit on or off.
 Hold the button for 2 seconds to raise the temp.
 There are 5 preconfigured temps: 355F / 370F / 385F / 400F / 415F

 [C179/188/196/204/213].
 Current temp is indicated by the dragstrip christmas tree style blue LEDs near the button.
 The CF goes into sleep mode after 5 minutes, hold the button for 2 seconds to wake it up for another 5 minutes.

 The Boundless CF uses a self-contained battery rechargeable via a standard micro USB cable.
 Charging time depends on power source.
 I’ve been getting about TEN 5-minute sessions per charge.

 With some very simple modification, the Boundless CF is a KICK ASS vape at $93 (after coupon PUFFEDUP) (originally $130).